nearform/commentami/docs/example-auth-and-user-data.md

 }
 ```

-We are basically looking for a user based on the `comment.author` field (`fetchUserById(parseInt(comment.author))`) and if found, we replace the comment `author` field with the user data.
+In a few words: we are looking for a user based on the `comment.author` field (`fetchUserById(parseInt(comment.author))`) and if found, we replace the comment `author` field with the user data.

-If we now run again the two client scripts, we should get something like this
+If we now run again the two client scripts, we should get something like this in the console

 ```
 {